deskvillage/dannychadburn.github.io/content-structure.md

 My ability to define exceptional Information Architecture stems from my vast experience in content strategy.
 I've combined this with a bit of inherited knowledge from the SEO and UX experts I've been lucky enough to work with.

-I'll apply the right IA model to your content, make sure your audience can discover what you have to offer.
+I'll apply the right IA model to your content so your audience can discover what you have to offer.

 ## Get organised